7enderhead/antiweb/documentation/source/antiweb.rst

 If -r is used together with the *daemon* option -d antiweb does not exit after creation of the documentation files.
 Instead antiweb starts a daemon which monitors file changes of the previously processed source directory and automatically creates the documentation files with the updated content.
+Antiweb uses the python library *Watchdog* to monitor the source directory.

 Read the documentation of the corresponding event file handler (:ref:`FileChangeHandler <label-filechangehandler>`).